Saicheg/sardines-rb-voice-agent-demo/README.md

 ## About

 This demo was vibe-coded for a presentation at the [Sardines.rb meetup](https://www.meetup.com/sardinesrb/events/311340390/).
-It serves as a practical example of integrating OpenAI's Realtime API with a Ruby backend.
+It serves as a practical example of using Ruby as a backend for voice AI agents using OpenAI's Realtime API, with a React-based client for testing.

 ## Architecture